This paper, presented at Beyond 2020 digital event, summarizes the renovation plans for the District Heating network of the city of Belgrade.

 After the execution of the de-carbonisation roadmap, it is expected that the DH system will reduce its carbon intensity by 50%.

-In this paper, the criteria for the selection of the technologies, the identification of enabling investments, interaction with stakeholders, securing of financing, and status of the plan are presented.
+In this paper, the criteria for the selection of the technologies, the identification of enabling investments, interaction with stakeholders, securing financing, and the status of the plan are presented.